 In modern rape trials, it seems this ideal has been knocked off course by modern technology.
 It is time for the Government to bring legislation in line with everyday smartphones and other digital devices used by us all.
 Only then can we be certain that an accused will receive a fair trial in accordance with the Rule of Law and his human rights.

 If you have been accused of a sexual offence, our criminal law team can help.
-You can contact us at firstname.lastname@example.org.
+Obtaining legal advice at an early stage is crucial.
+Please contact us through our contact page here.
+Alternatively you can phone 0333 240 7373, or email us at firstname.lastname@example.org.